BS in Behavioral Health Science (BHS) Degree

 • Behavioral Health Skills

-Using tools such as the DSM manual and ICD codes, along with emerging brain technology, students understand the scope of practice, including assessment, diagnosis and treatment for clients.
+Using tools such as the DSM manual and ICD codes, along with emerging brain technology, you will have the opportunity to demonstrate competency in the scope of practice, including assessment, diagnosis and treatment for clients.
 Clinical and documentation skills, and laws and rules are also a focus.

 • Cultural Competency

-The impact of culture, diversity and social justice on the behavioral health field helps students better understand future clients and patients.
+Examining the impact of culture, diversity and social justice on the behavioral health field may help you to better connect with future clients and patients.

 • Behavioral Health Information Technology